Texas Laws on Raccoon Ownership – What You Need to Know

-The purpose here is to clarify Texas laws regarding raccoon ownership, the reasons for restrictions, and legal alternatives for those interested in these animals.
+The purpose here is to clarify Texas laws regarding raccoon ownership, explain the reasons for these restrictions, and outline legal alternatives for people who love wildlife and wish to interact with raccoons responsibly.

 Texas law does not allow individuals to keep raccoons as pets.

-The Texas Parks and Wildlife Department categorizes raccoons as fur-bearing animals, meaning they fall under regulations designed to protect both wildlife and the public.
+The Texas Parks and Wildlife Department (TPWD) categorizes raccoons as fur-bearing animals, which fall under regulations designed to protect both wildlife and the public.

-Private ownership of raccoons without a special permit is prohibited under these laws.
+Private ownership of raccoons without a special wildlife permit is prohibited under these laws.

 Legal Basis for the Prohibition